bhk/rio/concepts.md

 When behavior is not completely specified by the language, it creates problems for programmers.
 Unit tests may work one run, and fail the next.
 Programs working for months may suddenly fail.
 Instead, we should prefer clearly specified behavior.
-JavaScript's HashMap enumeration behavior is a good example of a design that avoids undefined behavior.
+Stable sorts and deterministic enumeration of record/dictionary members are to be preferred.
+(JavaScript's HashMap enumeration behavior is a good example).

 Under no circumstances is it acceptable to use the C language's "all bets are off" definition of undefined behavior.
 When you cannot place any bounds around the implications of an isolated programming mistake, you cannot come to any meaningful conclusions when analyzing a large code base.

-Another consequence of undefined behavior is that the C language is effectively unstable.
+Another consequence of C's notion of undefined behavior is that the C language is effectively unstable.
 C programs that compile today might not compile tomorrow.
 The reason is that C is not inherently safe, but still some unsafe usage can be identified by the compiler and reported as a "warning".
 In fact they go further and report warnings based on circumstantial evidence when there many not be an actual bug.
 The compiler can never detect all unsafe usage, but it can get "better" at it over time, so more warnings show up with newer compiler versions.
 Due to the catatrophic consequences of unsafety, any responsible developer treats warnings as errors, so when new warnings show up they break the project.
 The set of things forbidden by warnings constitute a de facto language definition ... a language that is unspecified, constantly changing, and that differs from compiler to compiler.

 ## Typed Structures